Aditi-Portfolio/Pharma_Analytics-Dashboard/README.md

 ## 📘 Project Overview
 This repository contains the **Pharma Analytics Dashboard**, developed in Power BI.
 The dashboard provides a comprehensive view of **hospital performance and pharmaceutical sales**, combining clinical, operational, and financial insights.
 It is designed to support healthcare leaders and pharma executives in making data-driven decisions.
+*Note: This project uses synthetic datasets sourced from open repositories for demonstration and learning purposes.*

 ---